-The Lower Owens has been flowing clean and clear for the last month.
-Up to around 442cfs, this amazing river is still being fished by a select few who know what she has been holding.
-The Lower Owens has proven itself over and over again to the fact that if the water looks fishy, there is indeed a small or large amount of Trout holding there.
+The Lower Owens near Bishop, CA has been flowing clean and clear for the last few months.
+Up to around 330cfs, this amazing river is still being fished successfully in the foam lines, pools, runs, riffles, and of course, drop offs of the clear waters of this flowing Gem.
+The Lower Owens has proven itself over and over again to the fact that if the water looks fishy, there is indeed a substantial amount of Trout holding there.
 The high flows make it more difficult yes, but the water temps are moderate, driving the fishes metabolism to consume protein in the form of aquatic invertebrates.
 As for flies the standby Midge patterns, Caddis Worms, Split Backs and Soft Hackles in Sizes #14-18.
 For dries; Elk hair Caddis, Blue Duns, Stalcups Caddis, Yellow Sallies and Terrestrials in sizes #10-18.
 These are only a few of the patterns we have been using to extract fish in the Lower Owens River recently. (and put them back of course)